supadupa/delayed_job/README.md

+# Added ability to Exclude Queues from DJ worker

+This Repo consists of a PR to support queue exclusion from DJ workers, added to the v4.1.11 release of Delayed Job.
+See the original PR here: https://github.com/collectiveidea/delayed_job/pull/1019.
+Hopefully support will be merged into the official DJ repo and we can do away with this fork.

+# The original README

 **If you're viewing this at https://github.com/collectiveidea/delayed_job, you're reading the documentation for the master branch.
 [View documentation for the latest release